Skip to content

 The secret of Nike Air Max success?
 A passion for science!
 Since its inception, its design has aimed to revolutionise the sneaker experience, continuously evolving Air technology in innovative ways with each new release.

 To better understand the swoosh adorned shoes worn today, it is first necessary to explore the history of Air technology.
-That's why I'm giving you the full Nike Air Max timeline below:
+That's why you'll find the full Nike Air Max timeline below:

 'Next to the Air Jordan line, the Air Max is the most important and significant piece of sneaker culture that exists.'